typedb/typedb/docs/pages/documentation/3-querying-with-graql/match-queries.md

 folder: documentation
 ---

-A match query will search the graph for any subgraphs that match the given pattern, returning a result for each match found.
+A match query will search the knowledge base for anything that matchs the given pattern, returning a result for each match found.
 The results of the query can be modified with various [modifiers](#modifiers).
 To follow along, or experiment further, with the examples given below, please load the *basic-genealogy.gql* file, which can be found in the *examples* directory of the Grakn installation zip, or on [Github](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/basic-genealogy.gql).

 ```bash
 <relative-path-to-Grakn>/bin/grakn.sh start